meredithcook/meredithcook.reked/_posts/2022-12-31-favorite-reads-2022.md

 GA: G-DHPTC39GDF
 ---

 Over the last ten years, my reading habits have gone through many shifts.
 In my current season, I average about ten books a year, give or take a few, plus articles and countless children's books.
 You'll notice that I rarely read books the year they are published.
+I'm not the most proactive or purposeful reader.
 Basically, I read what I feel like I need or want to read at any given moment.
 I often read more than one book at a time and I am a slow reader, so I don't get through many books in a year.
 With that in mind, these are some of my favorite reads of this year.

 <u><a href="https://amzn.to/3Q2OfYh"><i>Everything Sad is Untrue</i></a></u>